uzxmx/resources/docs/src/socat.md

 ```

 Accept connections at port 5000 as a shell command interpreter.
-Use `nc
+Use `nc -l localhost 5000`
-localhost 5000` or `socat - TCP:localhost:5000` to connect.
+or `socat - TCP:localhost:5000` to connect.

 ```
 socat -v TCP-LISTEN:5000,fork,reuseaddr EXEC:bash